 Troubled Debt Restructuring

-Section 4013 of the CARES Act (opens new window) permitted financial institutions, including credit unions, to suspend the requirement to categorize certain loan modifications related to the COVID-19 pandemic as troubled debt restructurings through December 31, 2020.
+Section 4013 of the CARES Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) permitted financial institutions, including credit unions, to suspend the requirement to categorize certain loan modifications related to the COVID-19 pandemic as troubled debt restructurings through December 31, 2020.
 This authority is now extended through January 2, 2022, under the Consolidated Appropriations Act, 2021.